andrewrlee/knomon/README.md

  * Does not cope gracefully with long log lines: Gnomon uses node.js tty support to determine how big the current terminal is, but this is a bit more tricky in java
  * Only tested to work on linux
+ * Doesn't print total time at the end